spring-media/terraform-aws-lambda/lambda/README.md

 | arn | The Amazon Resource Name (ARN) identifying your Lambda Function. |
 | function_name | The unique name of your Lambda Function. |
 | invoke_arn | The ARN to be used for invoking Lambda Function from API Gateway - to be used in aws_api_gateway_integration's uri |

-## License

-MIT Licensed.
-See LICENSE for full details.